-Define default Suite Preferences as appropriate for suite 1 and suite 2.
+Define default Suite Preferences as appropriate for each suite.
 This is accomplished by logging in to each suite individually, accessing the various configuration menus, setting the available parameters, and then saving a Suite Prefs file for each suite while logged into that suite.